gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 ![Alt Image Text](./images/nifi-canvas-with-connected-processor.png "Schema Registry UI")

-The first two processor no longer hold the yellow marker, but instead show the red stop marker, meaning that these two processors can be started.
+The first two processors no longer hold the yellow marker, but instead show the red stop marker, meaning that these two processors can be started.
 But what about the last one, the **PutS3Object** processor?

 If you navigate to the marker, a tool-tip will show the errors.

 ![Alt Image Text](./images/nifi-puts3object-error-marker.png "Schema Registry UI")

 We can see that there are 3 errors on the **PutS3Object** processor.
-The first one indicates, that the controller service we have created before is still disabled.
+The first one indicates that the controller service we created earlier is still disabled.
 We can easily enable it by right-clicking on the canvas and selecting **Enable All Controller Services** from the context menu.

 ![](./images/nifi-enable-all-controller-services.png)